SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 GitHub growth is faster than Software Heritage’s current ingestion capacities, resulting in a lag of more than 140 million origins.
-In order to return to an up-to-date archive, the CodeCommons project includes the usage of CINES HPC infrastructure to massively clone and ingest the missing repositories.
+In order to return to an up-to-date archive, the CodeCommons project includes the use of CINES HPC infrastructure to massively clone and ingest the missing repositories.

 **Includes work**